 • One foot always touching the ground

-• A smooth, comfortable ride
+• A smooth, comfortable ride due to the lack of a suspension phase

-• The horse appears to glide forward effortlessly while one or two legs touch the ground at the same time
+• The horse appears to glide forward effortlessly, while one or two legs touch the ground at the same time

 Rack